tinganho/balanced-storage/README.md

 	this.subView = new View(this.user); // Turns the toggle on.
 	this.onDestroy(this.removeSubView); // `this.onDestroy` takes a callback.
 And we passed in a off toggle callback.
 Which mean we have a possible death for our `subView`.
 ```

 The scope is matched and the compiler will not complain.
-Notice whenever `on` is toggled `off` directly or whenever there a call path that can be reached, to match the `on` toggle.
+Notice whenever `on` is toggled `off` directly or whenever there is a path(call path) that can be reached, to match an `on` toggle.
 The code will pass the check.
 Because in other words, we have ensured a possible death of our allocated resources.
 ```
 BIRTH ----> DEATH
 BIRTH --- CALL1 --- CALL2 --- DEATH